IAmMoltony/pixiv-monitor/README.md

 2. Clone the repository
 3. Install the dependencies: `pip install -r requirements.txt`
 4. Done

+If you're on Windows, it's recommended to run the script in a terminal that supports ANSI escape sequences, such as Windows Terminal.

 Before running the script (`main.py`), you'll need to configure it as described below.